The council budget and headlines figures

 - Grants allocated by Scottish Government (including business rates) – 75%

-For the coming year, East Lothian Council will continue to receive the third lowest amount of government funding per person when compared against other councils in Scotland.
+For the coming year, we will receive the third lowest amount of government funding per person when compared against other councils in Scotland.

 Budget headlines

-- Although the General Revenue Grant (GRG) received from the Scottish Government will increase by £17m, the majority of this funding is directed to specific areas including:
+- the General Revenue Grant (GRG) received from the Scottish Government will increase by £7.378m, of which £3.668 million is tied to new or existing policy commitments.

-- The budget also reflects planned efficiencies of £8.9 million to be delivered over the next 5 years.
+- the budget also reflects planned efficiencies of £13.179 million to be delivered over the next 5 years.

-- A £211.104m programme of capital investment in local infrastructure is planned over the next five years.
+- a £233.504m programme of capital investment in local infrastructure is planned over the next five years, including the education estate.

-- There will be a 6.5% increase in rent levels in 2025/26 for tenants living in council properties.
+- there will be a 7% increase in rent levels in 2026/27 for tenants living in council properties.
 Rents in East Lothian will remain among the lowest in Scotland and support investment in new build council housing.

-- A £178.794m programme of investment in council housing, including significant expenditure on new homes and the modernisation or extension of others is planned over the next five years
+- a £215.261m programme of investment is planned in council housing, including significant expenditure on new homes and the modernisation or extension of others is planned over the next five years

-- The financial position of the council remains extremely challenging, with rising costs of delivering services not being met through increases in our income.
-It has therefore been necessary to draw on £8m of reserves to smooth debt charges in 2025/26.
+- the financial position of the council remains extremely challenging, with rising costs of delivering services not being met through increases in our income.
+It has therefore been necessary to draw on £2.1m of reserves to smooth debt charges in 2026/27.